Too hot: Track trials come to a halt as temperatures soar

 EUGENE, Ore.
-(AP) — The U.S. track and field trials came to a halt Sunday afternoon with temperatures reaching 108 degrees.
-One athlete, heptathlete Taliyah Brooks, was carted off the field in a wheelchair but was “OK,” her agent told The Associated Press.
+(AP) — The U.S. track and field trials came to a halt Sunday afternoon with temperatures reaching 108 degrees (42 Celsius).
+One athlete, heptathlete Taliyah Brooks, was carted off the field in a wheelchair but was planning on returning in the evening to finish the competition.

-Fans were filing into the stadium for the headline events of the final day of Olympic qualifying when, at around 3 p.m., the track announcer came onto the PA system and said action was being suspended due to extreme heat.
+Fans were filing into the stadium for the headline races of the final day of Olympic qualifying when, at around 3 p.m., the track announcer came onto the PA system and said action was being suspended due to extreme heat.
 He asked all spectators to evacuate.

-Brooks was in fourth place after five of the seven events of the heptathlon, which is considered among the most grueling contests in track and field.
+Brooks had been in fourth place after five of the seven heptathlon events; it is considered among the most grueling contests in track and field.
 She had been listed as a “DNS” — did not start — in the sixth event, the javelin.
-Her agent, Tony Campbell, said she had hopes of returning in the evening to compete.
+Hours after she was taken out on a wheelchair, USA Track and Field said she had been granted a request to re-enter the javelin competition, where she would get three throws when the action resumed in the evening.
+After that, she would join the last event, the 800 meters.

 The program was scheduled to resume at 8:30 p.m.
 PDT.
-Among those still waiting to secure spots in the Olympics were Noah Lyles in the men’s 200, and Dalilah Muhammad and Sydney McLaughlin, who were set to face off in the women’s 400-meter hurdles.
+Among those still waiting to secure spots in the Olympics were Noah Lyles in the men’s 200, and Dalilah Muhammad and Sydney McLaughlin, who were set to face off in the women’s 400 hurdles.

 Earlier, JuVaughn Harrison won the high jump, contested under cloudless skies in 105-degree temperatures.
 Harrison was also entered in the long jump, which had been pushed back to the evening.